Page 2 The project begins

 Black and gold it is.
 Sanding, painting, masking, more painting and finally a gloss clear finish, it took a surprising amount of time to get done.

 The tires are back on the rims again.
-Another detail that make things look a tiny bit closer to done.
+Another of those things that make it all look a tiny bit closer to done.

 ´